Mookh01/tutorials/docs/book/getting-started/skeleton-application.md

 This tutorial also uses laminas-form, so we will again select "y" to install this;
 doing so emits a similar message to that used for laminas-db.

-At this point, we can answer "n" to the remaining features:
+We can answer "n" to the remaining features:

 ```text
     Would you like to install JSON de/serialization support? y/N